 “So… you don’t have any personal conflict here?”

 “Uh… no?”
-Lilly has fought alongside zerg in the past.
-This is nothing new, but she will be on alert.
+Fighting alongside zerg is nothing new for Lilly, but she will be on alert.

 “These are people you fought alongside before.
 They were your friends.”